BAAI-DCAI/Bunny/README.md

   Update `--model_name_or_path` and `--vision_tower` to the paths of the LLM and vision encoder, respectively.
 Update `MODEL_TYPE`, `PRETRAIN_DIR` and `OUTPUT_DIR` accordingly.
 The global batch size is 128.
 For `MODEL_TYPE = minicpm/llama3-8b`, change `VERSION` to `minicpm/llama`, too.

-  *We use a better strategy to train Bunny-Llama-3-8B-V, which would be open-sourced soon!*
+  *We use a better strategy to train Bunny-v1.0-4B and Bunny-Llama-3-8B-V, which would be open-sourced soon!*

   ```shell
   # full-parameter tuning